ansys/pyansys-heart/README.rst

 development version or previously released versions.

 On the `PyAnsys Heart Issues`_ page, you can create issues to report bugs and request new features.
-On the `PyAnsys Heart Discussions`_ page or the `Discussions`_ page on the Ansys Developer portal, you can post questions, share ideas, and get community feedback.
+On the `PyAnsys Heart Discussions`_ page or the `Discussion`_ page on the Ansys Developer portal, you can post questions, share ideas, and get community feedback.

 To reach the project support team, email `pyansys.core@ansys.com <mailto:pyansys.core@ansys.com>`_.